amitdawle/marketpricehandler/README.md

     PriceLookup -->>  PriceController : PriceQuote
     PriceController -->> Client : PriceQuote
 ```

-### Building and Running the code
-I have built application using Idea 2022.1 CE edition, gradle 7.4.
-There are tests for the api and the individual components.
-The org.santander.marketpricehandler.Demo
-class shows a (mock) setup on how the service will run

-### Assumptions / Limitations
-* The code has no synchronization.
-With multiple thread are reading writing simultaneously, there is a possibility of data race/visibility issues.
-For that the map in the PriceCache can be changed to
-a concurrent map or (my preferred approach) is to have a shim/indirection layer that handles thread pinning/actor
-or any other synchronization.

 * The argument checks are very basic.

 * Error handling is limited.